PietroSmusi04/minimum-spanning-tree/Prolog/readme.txt

 new_arc(G, U, V, Weight).
 this predicate adds a (bidirectional) arc between the vertices U and V. If one of those don't exist, it doesn't create any arc.
 This predicate is always true.
+NOTE: Self loops are not created.
+This choice has been taken because this project is mainly meant to find the minimum spanning trees, and self loops are irrilevant for this purpose.

 Deleting a graph
 delete_graph(G).
 this predicate deletes the graph G. It is always true.

-2.1.2 QUERYING INFORMATIONS ON GRAPHS
+2.1.2 QUERYING INFORMATIONS

-Getting a list containing all the elemens of a graph graph_vertices(G, Vs). this predicate is true if G is a graph and Vs is a list containing each vertex member of G. graph_arcs(G, Es). this predicate is true if G is a graph and Es is a list containing each arc member of G.
+Getting a list containing all the elements in a graph graph_vertices(G, Vs). this predicate is true if G is a graph and Vs is a list containing each G's vertex member of G. graph_arcs(G, Es). this predicate is true if G is a graph and Es is a list containing each G's arc member of G.